oasis-tcs/ubl/README.md

   - `summary-namespaces-ent.xml`
   - `summary-schemas-ent.xml`
   - `summary-examples-ent.xml`
-- `UBL-{prevVersion}-modified.xml` is the final monolithic `UBL-{prevVersion}.xml` hub document from the previous version of UBL possibly modified from the original; this is processed by `hub2processSummary.xsl`:
+- `UBL-{prevVersion}.xml` is the final monolithic hub document from the previous version of UBL; this is processed by `hub2processSummary.xsl`:
   - `summary-processes-ent.xml`
 - the artefacts building process creates the following four entity files for comparing current versions to old versions:
   - `old2newDoc-from-previous-version-documents-ent.xml`